 - T.EXE-CODE.1 Unauthorized execution of a method is prevented by the objective OE.VERIFICATION.
 This threat particularly concerns the point (8) of the security aspect #.VERIFICATION (access modifiers and scope of accessibility for classes, fields and methods).
 The O.FIREWALL objective is also concerned, because it prevents the execution of non-shareable methods of a class instance by any subject apart from the class instance owner. - T.EXE-CODE.2 Unauthorized execution of a method fragment or arbitrary data is prevented by the objective OE.VERIFICATION.
-This threat particularly concerns those points of the security aspect related to control flow confinement and the validity of the method references used in the bytecodes. - T.EXE-CODE-REMOTE If the TOE provides JCRMI functionality, the O.REMOTE security objective contributes to prevent the invocation of a method that is not supposed to be accessible from outside the card. - T.NATIVE This threat is countered by O.NATIVE which ensures that a Java Card applet can only access native methods indirectly that is, through an API.
+This threat particularly concerns those points of the security aspect related to control flow confinement and the validity of the method references used in the bytecodes. - T.NATIVE This threat is countered by O.NATIVE which ensures that a Java Card applet can only access native methods indirectly that is, through an API.
 OE.APPLET also covers this threat by ensuring that no native applets shall be loaded in post-issuance.
 In addition to this, the bytecode verifier also prevents the program counter of an applet to jump into a piece of native code by confining the control flow to the currently executed method (OE.VERIFICATION).